-- (24) The supervised entity shall regularly assess the nature of recognised operational risks and the probability of risk realisations and monitor realised losses and loss amounts.
-The supervised entity shall examine the factors and cause-and-effect relations behind the realisation of damage events. - (25) The Board and the executive management of the supervised entity shall obtain information on the most significant operational risks of the different business areas.
+(26) The Board and the executive management of the supervised entity shall obtain information on the most significant operational risks of the different business areas.
 As part of the establishment and maintenance of internal control, the Board shall regularly receive reports on the supervised entity's most significant risks and damage events.

-- (26) FIN-FSA recommends that the information to be reported include, for example, descriptions of events, reasons for events, estimates of direct and indirect costs, and measures for damage prevention.
-It is also recommended that the measures taken in response to the damage and the contact persons and schedule for the corrective actions be reported. - (27) FIN-FSA recommends that the executive management of the supervised entity regularly assess the up-to-dateness, precision and appropriateness of the risk management procedures and reporting systems.
-The contents and level of detail of reports as well as their dissemination and reporting frequency should also be assessed on a regular basis. - (28) Bearing in mind the significance of monitoring and reporting, FIN-FSA recommends the setting of a threshold amount, above which the events should be reported.
-Even small damages and close calls should be reported, if they are fundamentally important to the functioning of the risk management. - (29) FIN-FSA recommends that the monitoring of losses due to operational risk be carried out according to the below table.
+- (27) The FIN-FSA recommends that the information to be reported include, for example, descriptions of events, reasons for events, estimates of direct and indirect costs, and measures for damage prevention.
+It is also recommended that the measures taken in response to the damage and the contact persons and schedule for the corrective actions be reported. - (28) The FIN-FSA recommends that the executive management of the supervised entity regularly assess the up-to-dateness, precision and appropriateness of the risk management procedures and reporting systems.
+The contents and level of detail of reports as well as their dissemination and reporting frequency should also be assessed on a regular basis. - (29) Bearing in mind the significance of monitoring and reporting, the FIN-FSA recommends the setting of a threshold amount, above which the events should be reported.
+Even small damages and close calls should be reported, if they are fundamentally important to the functioning of the risk management. - (30) The FIN-FSA recommends that the monitoring of losses due to operational risk be carried out according to the below table.